vl4sty/MouseInjectorDuck/README.md

 work very well if you have also mapped the mouse buttons as you may click off the window.
 Fullscreen is recommended and with dual-monitors it is recommended to put the cursor in the corner before hooking to avoid clicking off the window.
+* NOTE: Uncapping the mouse tickrate will make input for some games smoother, particularly PS2 titles.
+But it will **drastically increase the CPU usage.**

 ## Supported Dolphin Titles (NTSC Only)
 | Game Title | Mouse Support | Issues |